lmaccherone/Lumenize/README.md

 To use in a browser, either host it on your own site, or if your volume is low enough, you can directly hit the github pages for the deploy version:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/v{{version}}/deploy/Lumenize-min.js"></script>`
+`<script type="text/javascript" src="https://storage.googleapis.com/versions.lumenize.com/v{{version}}/Lumenize-min.js"></script>`

 Replace `{{version}}` with the version of Lumenize you wish to use (probably the latest).
 See the Changelog section for information about versions.
 Example:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/v0.6.1/deploy/Lumenize-min.js"></script>`
+`<script type="text/javascript" src="https://storage.googleapis.com/versions.lumenize.com/v0.6.8/Lumenize-min.js"></script>`

-The package is fairly large ~204KB but most of that is the embedded timezone files which compress really well.
-The Github pages server will gzip the package so it's only ~45KB over the wire.
+The package is fairly large ~260KB but most of that is the embedded timezone files which compress really well.

 Then at the top of the javascript where you want to call it, put the following:

 `var lumenize = require('./lumenize');`

+And call it like this.

 `var stdDev = lumenize.functions.standardDeviation([20, 30, 50]);`

 ## Usage in node.js ##